-Benjamin Libet and The Denial of Free Will
+Benjamin Libet and the Denial of Free Will

 The denial of free will is one of the major principles of the materialist worldview that dominates secular western culture.
 Materialism is the view that only the physical stuff of the world — atoms and molecules and the objects and beings that they constitute — are real.
 Consciousness and mental phenomena can be explained in terms of neurological processes.

-Huxley anticipated the ideas of some modern materialists - such as the psychologist Daniel Wegner - who claim that free will is literally a “trick of the mind.”
+Huxley anticipated the ideas of some modern materialists, such as psychologist Daniel Wegner, who claim that free will is literally a “trick of the mind.”
 According to Wegner, “The experience of willing an act arises from interpreting one’s thought as the cause of the act.”
 In other words, our sense of making choices or decisions is just an awareness of what the brain has already decided for us.
-When we become of aware of the brain’s actions, we think about them and falsely conclude that our intentions have caused them.
-You could compare it to a imbecilic king who believes he is making all his own decisions, but is constantly being manipulated by his advisors and officials, who whisper in his ear and plant ideas in his head.
+When we become aware of the brain’s actions, we think about them and falsely conclude that our intentions have caused them.
+You could compare it to an imbecilic king who believes he is making all his own decisions but is constantly being manipulated by his advisors and officials, who whisper in his ear and plant ideas in his head.

 Many materialists believe that evidence for a lack of free will was found when, in the 1980s, the scientist Benjamin Libet conducted experiments that seemed to show that the brain “registers” the decision to make movements before a person consciously decides to move.
 In Libet’s experiments, a participant would be asked to perform a simple task such as pressing a button or flexing their wrist.
 Sitting in front of a timer, they were asked to note the moment at which they were consciously aware of the decision to move, while EEG electrodes attached to their head monitored their brain activity.

-A further, more subtle issue is that the experiment seems to assume that free will consists of clear-cut decisions, made by a conscious, rational mind.
+A further, more subtle (and more arguable) issue is that Libet's experiment seems to assume that the act of willing consists of clearcut decisions, made by a conscious, rational mind.
 But decisions are often made in a more fuzzy, ambiguous way.
-They can be made on a partly intuitive, impulsive level, without full conscious awareness.
-But this doesn't mean that you haven't made the decision.
+They can be made on a partly intuitive, impulsive level, without clearcut conscious awareness.
+But this doesn't necessarily mean that you haven't made the decision.

-Because of issues such as these — and others that I don’t have space to mention — it’s mystifying that such a flawed experiment has become so influential, and has been used to frequently as evidence against the idea of free will.
-The reason why the experiment has been so enthusiastically embraced is surely because its apparent findings fit so well with the principles of materialism.
+Because of issues such as these — and others that I don’t have space to mention — it’s mystifying that such a flawed experiment has become so influential, and has been used frequently as evidence against the idea of free will.
+The reason why the experiment has been so enthusiastically embraced is surely because the apparent findings fit so well with the principles of materialism.
 It seems to prove what materialism implies: that human beings are automatons.

-In my view, this is connected to the general nihilism of our culture, the collapse of values which has followed from materialistic science.
+In my view, this is connected to the general nihilism of our culture, the collapse of values that has followed from materialistic science.
 Such absurd views could only arise — and make any kind of sense — amidst the climate of meaninglessness and confusion that scientific materialism has given rise to.